bandanna2k/parkrun-stats/README.md

 ## Issues Completed

+- 10/5/2024 Meta data needs importing from constructor as speed keywords different to most events keywords.

+- 10/5/2024 Average attendance to attendance records

-- 8/7/2024 Run all tests in that package
+- 8/5/2024 Run all tests in that package
   To hard basket for now.

 - 8/5/2024 Invariant - Event number must equal date.